 Sarah and her husband quietly tucked away a portion of their paychecks automatically each month from their checking to savings account.
 Just a few years later, Sarah realized she had enough savings to live comfortably for more than a year.

 This is the kind of cushion that everyone needs, and the best place to save that money is in an online savings account.
-CIT Bank offers a competitive high-yield savings account which pays up to 1.85%.
+CIT Bank offers a competitive high-yield savings account which has a competitive interest rate.

 Start with a percentage, say, 5 percent of your paycheck, and then increase it as you scale back on spending and increase your savings.